pirafrank/fpiracom/pages/pages/quotes.md

 *"Travel is still the most intense mode of learning."* <br>  Kevin Kelly

-*"It’s the little details that are vital.
+*"It's the little details that are vital.
 Little things make big things happen.*" <br> John Wooden

 *"Do not worry about being old; worry about thinking old."* <br> unknown author